Is short-term performance marketing crushing creativity?18 Jun, 20215 mins

 Digital has always been good at having things to measure, but these metrics have not always been useful in the context of long-term brand building activity.
 Therefore, communicating the value of things like attention and its impact on brand uplift are hugely important if marketers are to get continued investment in their campaigns

-There will always be a place for short-term brand campaigns, but as businesses continue to recover, the thinking should now reset and be shifting towards the long-term.
+There will always be a place for short-term brand campaigns, but as businesses continue to recover, the thinking should now reset and be shifting toward the long-term.

 Convincing those that hold the purse strings of the value of longer campaigns may be tough, but with the right measurement and creative at the heart of it, brand exposure and engagement will grow.